Measuring Depth of Matroids: Basic parameter properties

-Observe that the requirement of $2$-connectedness in the second part of \Cref{cor:td-cd} is necessary because the class of all trees has unbounded tree-depth but a cycle matroid of any tree has c-depth $1$.
+Observe that the requirement of $2$-connectedness in the second part of \Cref{cor:td-cd} and of \Cref{cor:func-equiv-td-mtd} is necessary because the class of all trees has unbounded tree-depth but the cycle matroid of any tree has c-depth $1$ and matroid tree-depth~$0$.

 We remark that all matroids used in the proof of \Cref{pro:allvalid} are graphic (recall the ``fat cycle'' depicted in \Cref{fig:fat-cycle}), which means that the relations depicted in \Cref{fig:hasse-csdsd} are valid when restricted to graphic matroids.
 However, when restricted to cycle matroids of $3$-connected graphs, all parameters between c-depth and \csdsdepth (equivalently, branch-depth) become functionally equivalent to each other.